salehsargolzaee/social-network/README.md

 <h3  align="center">IRIS</h3>

   <p align="center">
-    This is a node.js social network powered by Express that provides some functions you'd expect from a simple social network.
+    This is a node.js social network powered by Express that provides some basic functionalities you'd expect from a simple social network.
      <br />
       .
      <br />